What is the Healthcare Ethics Committee

-The guidelines prepared by the CEA are aimed at doctors / healthcare staff.
-They can be helpful in helping the general public understand their doctor’s performance in circumstances in which both the patient and family may be especially vulnerable.
+The guidelines prepared by the CEA are aimed at medical / healthcare staff.
+They can be helpful in helping the general public to understand their doctor's actions in circumstances where both the patient and the family may be particularly vulnerable.

 Guide on the adequacy of the therapeutic effort at the end of life.
 (2015)